lonemeow/acc-connector/README.md

 It is also safe as the official releases are built using only software from Github and Microsoft; only public runners and official tools from Microsoft etc are used - there can not be even accidental malware unless the official Github runners are infected.

+Unfortunately, due to the way this works, some anti-virus software likes to think it's some kind of virus or malware (technically they are not very wrong; this does in fact alter the behavior of an existing program).
+I don't know a good way around this yet, for now you will likely have to tell your anti-virus software to ignore the fact that this is behaving in a suspicious way.

 ## Safety of hooking into ACC

 This app uses the same mechanism of hooking into ACC as many other unofficial game mods do; in particular this is the same mechanism as